School of Teaching and Learning

 William Hollis Blackwell, EDD, Associate Professor of Education, Department of Teaching & Learning, EDD, Boston University; EDM, Harvard University; BA, Colgate University

-Lisa Ogle Brown, EDD, Associate Professor of Education, Department of Teaching & Learning, EDD, Oklahoma State University; MED, Univ of Houston-Main; BS, Texas A&M University
+Lisa Ogle Brown, EDD, Professor of Education, Department of Teaching & Learning, EDD, Oklahoma State University; MED, Univ of Houston-Main; BS, Texas A&M University

 William John Calderhead, PHD, Associate Professor of Education, Department of Teaching & Learning, PHD, Univ of Oregon; MED, Univ of Maryland-College Park; MA, University of Virginia - SFS; BS, Univ of Maryland-College Park; BA, The Johns Hopkins University